rng-guy/NFSMWBartender/README.md

 * which ground supports the cops can request in non-player pursuits,
 * the internal cooldown between non-Strategy roadblock requests,
 * the internal cooldown between Heavy / LeaderStrategy requests,
-* when exactly (if at all) and below what distance roadblock vehicles can join pursuits,
+* under which circumstances (if at all) roadblock vehicles can join pursuits,
 * whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
 * whether HeavyStrategy 3 requests interact with roadblock requests and spawns,
 * which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,